Airbnb Photo Order: How to Sequence Photos for More Bookings

 - ✓Use a wide-angle lens (24mm–35mm equivalent) to show more space without distortion.

-- ✓Declutter completely: remove personal items, excess furniture, dirty dishes, clutter.
+- ✓Declutter completely before shooting: personal items, excess furniture, anything on counters.

-- ✓Shoot from corners or doorways to show full room depth, not straight-on walls.
+- ✓Shoot from corners or doorways to show full room depth rather than straight-on walls.

-Our photo analysis service evaluates your entire gallery—quality, order, SEO potential—and provides specific recommendations for which photos to keep, which to retake, and how to reorder them for maximum impact.
+The Selah Score™ audit evaluates your entire gallery — photo quality, sequencing, design element scores, and SEO potential — and delivers specific recommendations for which photos to keep, which to reshoot, and how to reorder them for maximum impact.

 Frequently Asked Questions